ivan-guerra/programmador.com/content/posts/notes-on-linux-kernel-development.md

 ---
-title: "Notes On \"Linux Kernel Development\""
+title: Linux Kernel Development 3rd Edition
 date: 2024-04-04T07:37:02-07:00
 description: "My collection of notes on Robert Love's \"Linux Kernel Development\"."
 tags: ["c", "linux", "notes"]
+series: ["notes"]
 ---

 This is the third [installment][1] in a series of posts where I share notes